stpica/Personal-Website/content/publication/workinprogress/Uganda/index.md

 # Summary.
 An optional shortened abstract.
 summary: "Households’ income fluctuations in poor countries call for risk smoothing mechanisms, yet insurance is always found to be incomplete.
 We build a two-goods complete markets model, and confirm this result with the UNPS - a new representative Uganda household-level panel data.
 The empirical evidence suggests that the degree of consumption insurance differs across consumption goods: Households insure food better than other non-durables.
 This finding has potential policy implications (e.g., consumption-item specific such as food coupons)."

-tags: [Incomplete Markets, Household Survey]
+tags: [Incomplete Markets, Consumption Insurance, Household Survey]

 # Display this page in the Featured widget?
 featured: false